Teyymour/Short-Vol-ML/README.md

 *VRP = Implied Move - Realized Vol*

 If this figure is positive, it means that the VIX1D overestimated volatility and vice versa.
-Let's take a look at some plots over our backtest period (04/24/2023 - 10/25/2024):
+Let's take a look at some plots over our backtest period (12/04/2023 - 10/25/2024):

 ### VRP Scatter and Histogram
 ![Histogram and Scatter Plot](images/vrp_plots.png)

 We see from the scatter plot that the VRP is overwhelmingly positive, implying that the VIX1D often overestimates volatility.
-Specifically, over the backtest period, it overestimated ~74% of the time.
+Specifically, over the backtest period, it overestimated ~76% of the time.

 The histogram shows us that the VIX1D most often overestimates realized volatility by 0.3%-0.5%.
-The mean overestimation when it does overestimate is ~0.36%.
-The mean including the times where it underestimates is ~0.18%
+The mean overestimation when it does overestimate is ~0.35%.
+The mean including the times where it underestimates is ~0.19%.
+This means that on a day where the VIX1D implies, say, a 1% move in the underlying, the true move is closer to 0.65%.

 Again, we want to be close enough to the money in order for our collected premium to be large enough.
 Now knowing that the VIX1D tends to overestimate realized volatility quite often and substantially, we'll take a rather aggressive apporach and discount the implied move every day by 50%.
 For example, if the VIX1D implies a 100 basis point move, the strike of our short contract will be as close to 50 bps away from the current price as possible.
 We purchase a long contract 1 strike further out of the money than the short strike to hedge (giving us our "spread"), and that's our trade for the day.